nuodb/nuodb-python/README.rst

   - NuoDB_ >= 2.0.4

-If you haven't done so already, `Download and Install NuoDB <https://www.nuodb.com/dev-center/community-edition-download>`_.
+If you don't have a NuoDB domain available you can create one using the Docker image on DockerHub.
+See `Quick Start Guides / Docker <https://doc.nuodb.com/nuodb/latest/quick-start-guide/docker/>`_.

 Installation
 ------------

-The last stable release is available on PyPI and can be installed with ``pip``::
+The current stable release is available on PyPI and can be installed with ``pip``::

     $ pip install pynuodb